Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 - Printable stock taking sheets, including barcodes for the Product Items and their expected storage locations.
 - A layout optimised for data capturing on tablets through barcode scanning.

+Data captured during stock taking are used to adjust inventory levels, and a reconciliation report of these adjustments made available.

 > **Phase II**
 >